The Rings of Wonder

 Using the menu above, you can read more About it.
 For something so unusual, there is surprisingly little to be found.
 Here, you’ll find an overview of what’s been recorded about the magic chain.

-If you’re interested in Buying One that’s ready-made, you can order one or several right here.
+If you’re interested in Buying One, you can order one or more right here.
 Each set comes with a small guide describing how to hold it properly to make it work.
 Without that knowledge, others will only do it by accident, allowing you much opportunity to tease them about it.

 If you’ve been searching for a unique gift, something suitable for older kids and teen birthdays, you have found that and more.

 This magical chain makes the perfect gift for anyone who enjoys the unusual and is a hard person to buy for on special occasions.